ksmandersen/CCollections/CCReport.md

 ## Enumerators

 The enumerators are supposed to be a unified way to loop through elements of a collection.
 In languages like C#, their main use is in the foreach loop, which is an easy syntax for looping through a collection.
 The foreach loop has some advantages over the traditional ways of looping through collections, such as a unified interface (you can have same code for looping over both an array list and a linked list.
 In the traditional way, you would need a for loop for the array list and a while loop for the linked list), and it's less likely to have bugs (it's common to have one-off errors in code that loops over indexes).
-While we cannot recreate the foreach (at least without getting into some ugly preprocesser code), we can recreate the functionality.
+While we cannot recreate the foreach (at least without getting into some ugly preprocessor code), we can recreate the functionality.

 An enumerator is in of itself pretty simple.
-It actually only has two functions: getting the current item, and moving to the next item, and the actualy functionality is implemented by the collection being looped.
-The enumerators doesn't even have a public contstructor function; it's each collections responsability to both declare and implement that.
+It actually only has two functions: getting the current item, and moving to the next item, and the actual functionality is implemented by the collection being looped.
+The enumerators doesn't even have a public constructor function; it is each collections responsibility to both declare and implement that.
 The enumerator is left pretty simple, since it's only supposed to act as an interface to the collections.

 When a collection wants to implement support for enumerators, they just need to create a function for getting an enumerator for that specific collection, such as ``cc_linked_list_get_enumerator``.
 That function should then return a new enumerator, with the move_next function pointer set to that collection's move next function.
 The enumerator's move next function will call that when it needs to move on the next element.
 The enumerator has two data fields: one is a cc_object, which should be set to the item that is the current item in the iteration, and which is returned from the get_current function, the other is just a void pointer, which the collection can use to keep track is its progress.
 With these few things in place, we can now very easily iterate over collections:

     cc_enumerator *e = cc_linked_list_get_enumerator(list);
     while (cc_enumerator_move_next(e)) {
       cc_object *obj = cc_enumerator_current(e);
     }

 It should be noted that when creating the enumerator, the current object is not the first object in the collection, but just a null object, and the first object is retrieved with the first call to cc_enumerator_move_next.
 This is for practical rather than technical reasons, because it allows for a simpler syntax (this way, we can start the while loop right after getting the enumerator.
 The other way, we would have to validate the return value of get_current, and then use a do..while).

 The other thing we can use enumerators for, apart from implementing foreach-like iteration, is, as mentioned in the architecture section, to be able to convert between collections, by using the enumerators as an interexchangable collection type.
 For all collection supporting enumerators, it it possible to get an item-enumerator.
 All these should also have a designated constructor for taking an enumerator, and filling the collection with the items from that.
 This would allow us to very easily convert between collection types, no matter how they're implemented.
 Say that we wanted to convert a collection from an array list to a linked list, we would just use this short piece of code:

-cc_array_list *list = ...
+    cc_array_list *a_list = ...
-cc_enumerator *e = cc_array_list_get_enumerator(list);
+    cc_enumerator *e = cc_array_list_get_enumerator(a_list);
-cc_linked list *list2 = cc_linked_list_new_with_enumerator(e);
+    cc_linked list *b_list = cc_linked_list_new_with_enumerator(e);

 Another feature we then can implement is running code on each element in an enumerator.
 This would allow us to do things like filter, map and fold a collection.
-The way this is implemted is by doing something very much alike what we do in the collections' enumerator functions: we create an enumerator and specify a move next function.
+The way this is implemented is by doing something very much alike what we do in the collections' enumerator functions: we create an enumerator and specify a move next function.
 The move next function would then call the move next on the "parent" enumerator and setting the parents current object to the childs current object.
 This would create a completely transparent enumerator, in which we can implement some custom functionality.
 An example of this is a filter move next function:

     bool cc_enumerator_filter_move_next(cc_enumerable *c, cc_enumerator *e) {
       filter_enumerator_data *data = e->data;
       cc_enumerator *parent_e = data->parent;

       while (cc_enumerator_move_next(parent_e)) {
         cc_object *obj = cc_enumerator_current(parent_e);

         if (data->filter(obj)) {
           e->current = obj;
           return true;
         }
       }

       return false;
     }

 With this filter function, we can now apply a filter to any enumerator:

     bool odd_filter(cc_object *obj) {
       return (cc_object_int_value(obj) % 2 == 1);
     }

     cc_enumerator *e = cc_enumerator_new(cc_enumerable_new(one_to_ten));
     e->data = GC_MALLOC(sizeof(int));
     *((int *)e->data) = 0;
     cc_enumerator *odd_numbers = cc_enumerator_filter(e, odd_filter);

-Other than just being pretty simple to both use and implement, this approach also follows our philosify of being extendable and customizable: the user of the library can very easily make custom enumerators, just like the default ones.
+Other than just being pretty simple to both use and implement, this approach also follows our philosiphy of being extendable and customizable: the user of the library can very easily make custom enumerators, just like the default ones.
 If you, in your project, often needs to reverse collections, you could implement your own function which takes an enumerator, and returns the reverse enumerator.

 ## Performance [section-performance]